Cardiovascular Health Mark Wieland Cardiovascular Health Mark Wieland

 In 2015, RHCP completed the Healthy Immigrant Families (HIF) project, during which community and academic partners co-created an intervention that was delivered to 44 Hispanic, Somali and Sudanese families in their homes by bilingual interventionists.

-In 2015, RHCP completed the Healthy Immigrant Families (HIF) project, during which community and academic partners co-created an intervention that was delivered to 44 Hispanic, Somali and Sudanese families in their homes by bilingual interventionists.
-Results showed significant improvements in dietary quality for adults in the intervention arm compared with controls.
-There was also improvement in the control group, suggesting the presence of a “hidden” social network effect common to behavior change interventions.
-This led to the conception of the Healthy Immigrant Community (HIC) project.
-The overall objective of HIC is to use these existing connections to implement a social network intervention aimed at improving dietary behaviors among immigrant adults who are overweight and obese in Rochester, Minnesota.
+In 2015, RHCP completed the Healthy Immigrant Families (HIF) project, a community–academic partnership in which an intervention was co-created and delivered in participants’ homes by bilingual interventionists to 44 Hispanic, Somali, and Sudanese families.
+The intervention resulted in significant improvements in dietary quality among adults in the intervention group compared with controls.
+Notably, dietary improvements were also observed in the control group, suggesting the influence of a “hidden” social network effect commonly seen in behavior change interventions.
+These findings directly informed the development of the Healthy Immigrant Community (HIC) project, which aims to leverage existing social connections to implement a social network–based intervention to improve dietary behaviors among overweight and obese immigrant adults in Rochester, Minnesota.

 Funding